sujitpal/nltk-examples/README.md

 A trigram backoff language model trained on medical XML documents, and used to estimate the normalized log probability of an unknown sentence.

+## src/docsim/

+A proof of concept for calculating inter-document similarities for a collection of text documents for a cheating detection system.